pabennett/chiptools/docs/max_hold.rst

 Initial Setup
 ~~~~~~~~~~~~~

-Firstly, import the ChipTools Project wrapper and create a project instance:
+First, import the ChipTools Project wrapper and create a project instance:

 .. code-block:: python